tom-draper/persona/src/persona/data/README.md

 Wittgenstein Centre Human Capital Data Explorer (v3, SSP2, 2020): the population aged 15 and over collapsed to no schooling, primary, secondary and tertiary as the highest level attained.

+`occupation`, where a national source does not supply it, comes from ILOSTAT (International Labour Organization): the distribution of employed people across the ISCO-08 (or, as a fallback, ISCO-88) major occupational groups, from each country's most recent labour-force survey.

 ## Cities